nj8454/Life-Skills/Technicalpaper.md

 - Mature and powerful with advanced enterprise features.
 - Suitable for complex full-text search needs and large-scale deployments.
-- Slightly more complex to set up than Elasticsearch but very customizable.
+- Slightly more complex to set up than Elasticsearch, but very customizable.

 ### **Lucene**